pat/blog/_drafts/2017-07-27-friendly-frozen-string-literals.markdown

       # ...
     end

-This will only impact that specific file, not any other files that it in turn loads.
+A pragma comment is an instruction for Ruby that when reading the file, it should treat it a certain way.
+They only impact that specific file, not any other files that it in turn loads.

 ## Enabling it for every file